elisehalen/VIN-Challenge/README.md

 ## Required Installations and Libraries

 This API relies on the installation of Python, FastAPI and SQLite3.
-Also used in this API are the packages: pandas, requests, pydantic and typing.
+Also used in this API are the packages: pandas, requests, fastparquet, pydantic and typing.

 ## Running the API and Testing the Endpoints